 Click here to see if your school is participating.

-The Office of Curriculum, Instruction and Student Support’s School Library Services (SLS) program leads Hawaii's public school Library Media Specialists (LMS) through collaboration, innovation, advocacy and education to prepare our students with the skills and knowledge to be positive contributors and participants in a global society.
+The Office of Curriculum and Instructional Design's Library Media Services (LMS) program partners with Hawaii's public school librarians through collaboration, innovation, advocacy and professional development to prepare our students with the skills and knowledge to be positive contributors and participants in a global society.
 Goals are:

 To promote and support innovative school library media programs that model the Elements of a Quality School Library Media Program.

 To promote and encourage the ethical use of technology for learning, enhanced instructional design, and collection development.

 To advocate and nurture the love of reading and the habits of lifelong learning.

 To provide school librarians with equitable and accessible mentoring, networking and collaborating opportunities through technology and communication tools.

 To provide school librarians with professional development opportunities to continually improve and strengthen library media services that meet the needs of today’s learners.

 To research and negotiate consortium pricing for digital educational resources and tools that are aligned with national, state, and school priorities.